IBM PCjr: Cost

-Compatibility
+Not completely PC compatible

 By early 1984, PC compatibility was vital for any new, non-Apple computer's success.
-IBM had expected that most customers in the market would be new to computers, but 75% of the market were familiar with computers and wanted to run business software on the PCjr.
-An important market was executives who took data home to work on applications such as Lotus 1-2-3 and Peanut had been rumored to be fully PC compatible, so many customers visited stores believing that the PCjr could run most PC software.
+IBM had expected that most customers in the market would be new to computers, but 75% of PCjr customers used an IBM PC at work.
+Three quarters of the market were familiar with computers and wanted to run business software on the PCjr.
+An important market was executives who took data home to work on applications such as Lotus 1-2-3, and Peanut had been rumored to be fully PC compatible, so many customers visited stores believing that the PCjr could run most PC software.

-IBM's intent was for the PCjr to be perceived as a unique platform, like most other home computers, and their documentation stated it was "a different computer than the PC", but with "a high level of programming compatibility."
+IBM's intent was for the PCjr to be perceived as a unique platform, like most other home computers, and their documentation stated it was "a different computer than the PC", but with "a high level of programming compatibility".
 Nonetheless, potential customers perceived it as a variant of the PC, not a unique platform.
-While many PC applications would run, specific compatibility issues existed with software that used more than 128K of RAM or required more than one floppy disk drive.
+While many PC applications do run on PCjr, compatibility issues exist with software that use more than 128 KB of RAM or require more than one floppy disk drive.

-Thousands of PC applications did require more than 128K of memory and two disk drives, making the PCjr incompatible with about 60% of software by some measures, including the popular word-processing program WordStar and Lotus 1-2-3, common applications used to test PC compatibility.
+Thousands of PC applications do require more than 128 KB of memory and two disk drives, making the PCjr incompatible with about 60% of software by some measures, including the popular word-processing program WordStar and Lotus 1-2-3, common applications used to test PC compatibility.
 IBM's own DisplayWrite was released as a unique PCjr version.
 A four-line BASIC program that runs on the IBM PC can crash PCjr, mystifying even Peter Norton.
 These compatibility limitations made the computer unsuitable for taking work home, although a PCjr variant of 1-2-3 was eventually released.

 Ultimately, the PCjr was perceived as not having a killer app to make up for these limitations.
 Software incompatibility made it inadequate as a business machine, but poor performance with arcade-style games made it inadequate as a games machine.

 Limited hardware expansion

 Computer dealers quickly identified the PCjr's limited hardware expansion capability as another major disadvantage.
-ROM cartridges had small storage capacity, requiring, for instance, two cartridges and a floppy disk for the PCjr version of Lotus 1-2-3, which also had difficulty fitting complex spreadsheets into 128K of RAM.
-IBM published technical details for the PCjr as it had done for the IBM PC to encourage third parties to develop accessories, but did not offer a second floppy drive, hard drive, or memory beyond 128 KB.
+ROM cartridges have small storage capacity, requiring, for instance, two cartridges and a floppy disk for the PCjr version of Lotus 1-2-3, which also has difficulty fitting complex spreadsheets into 128 KB of RAM.
+IBM published technical details for the PCjr, as it had done for the IBM PC, to encourage third parties to develop accessories, but did not offer a second floppy drive, hard drive, or memory beyond 128 KB.

-While multiple sidecar expansion units could be attached, they took up a lot of space, and the computer required additional power supplies to support a second floppy drive or more than one sidecar.
+While multiple sidecar expansion units can be attached, they are bulky, and the computer requires additional power supplies to support a second floppy drive or more than one sidecar.
 IBM advised against adding more than four sidecars.
 The PCjr also lacks a DMA controller, so the 8088 CPU has to service floppy disk transfers directly, causing the system to momentarily freeze while accessing a disk.
 The PCjr also cannot use modems faster than 2400 baud.